ChibiOS/ChibiOS/readme.txt

 - HAL: Introduced preliminary support for STM32F7xx devices.
 - HAL: Introduced preliminary support for STM32L4xx devices.
 - HAL: Introduced preliminary support for STM32L0xx devices.
+- HAL: Enhanced the CAN driver with I-class functions.
+Now it is possible to exchange frames from ISRs.
 - HAL: Added watchdog driver model (WDG) and STM32 implementation on IWDG.
 - HAL: Added synchronous API and mutual exclusion to the UART driver.
 - HAL: Added PAL driver for STM32L4xx GPIOv3 peripheral.